Questions and Answers about WBA FC

 Well, there's been a bit of an assortment over the last few years.
 The reggae record that used to get played before kickoff was "Liquidator" by the Harry J. All-Stars, but it got removed from the play list because of complaints that the chanting that went along with it was likely to provoke disturbances.
 For a while, it was replaced by "Jump Around" by House of Pain, which featured lyrics such as "I never eat pork cos a pig is a cop" - clearly far more acceptable to the authorities.!

 With the completion of the new East Stand, a new system was been installed and the whole programme of pre-match buildup music was been overhauled.
-We started to use a couple of dance tunes to run out to - for the first half we used "Insomnia" by Faithless, which was out as a single a few years back and is available on the album "Reverence".
-The one we run out to in the second half is "Sandstorm" by Darude, which was also a hit a couple of years ago.
-You might still find it available on a single somewhere, but the best place is probably a compilation album of dance tunes.
+We started to use a couple of dance tunes to run out to - for the first half we used "Insomnia" by Faithless, which was out as a single in 1995 and is available on the album "Reverence".
+We ran out to another dance tune in the second half; "Sandstorm" by Darude, which was a hit in 1999; you might still find it available on a single somewhere, but the best place is probably a compilation album of dance tunes.

-The pre-match music has also had a further overhaul recently, featuring tracks by Fatboy Slim ("Right Here, Right Now"), Iggy Pop ("Lust for life"), Jet ("Are you gonna be my girl"), Doves ("Pounding") and The Hives ("Hate to say I told you so"), all of which should be pretty easy to find in your local record shop or lurking somewhere on-line.
+The pre-match music had a further overhaul in the late 2000s, featuring tracks by Fatboy Slim ("Right Here, Right Now"), Iggy Pop ("Lust for life"), Jet ("Are you gonna be my girl"), Doves ("Pounding") and The Hives ("Hate to say I told you so"), all of which should be pretty easy to find in your local record shop or lurking somewhere on-line.

 Thanks to Warren for adding: